Life Cycle

 Bees naturally go for the most concentrated nectar sources.

-Another problem is that flowers produce little nectar in prolonged dry weather; a lack of nectar is called a dearth.
-A good source of nectar is called a honey/nectar flow.
-During a dearth, a colony may starve, particularly when rapidly building up, i.e., March to June.
+Flowers produce little nectar in prolonged dry weather; a lack of nectar is called a dearth.
+A good source of nectar is called a honey/nectar flow. .

 Honeydew is “nectar” obtained from aphids and results in dark honey.